Trip Planning

 US Coast Guard approved Type 1 lifejackets will be provided to all students.
 Students will not be allowed to wear personal lifejackets.

 The program can be modified to accommodate most weather conditions.
 There are very few spaces available for rescheduling, so we respectfully request that you commit to your date.
-Class cancellation due to dangerous weather conditions is at the discretion of the captain and will be communicated to teachers 24 hours prior to their OSO trip.
+Class cancellation due to dangerous weather conditions is at the discretion of the captain and will be communicated to teachers 24 hours before their OSO trip.
 The teacher will be responsible for communicating this information to their chaperones and class.
+We do our best to reschedule canceled trips for later in the season.
+For more information visit the Trip Planning webpage.

 O’Neill Sea Odyssey works with students and teachers from Santa Cruz, Monterey, Santa Clara, and San Benito Counties.
 While we welcome all applicants, we prioritize classes that meet Sea Odyssey’s mission of reaching students who would not otherwise have the opportunity to access our coasts and ocean.
 Please contact the OSO Program Manager if you have further questions.